bcmichael/RNMR-Docs/docs/command/full_command.md

 no point lying on the current left, right, top, or bottom cursors can be a point.

 2. RNMR examines the intensities of the four points above, below, to the left, and to the right of each point in the search region described above.
-If the current contour mode setting is positive (`CONMD` POS), then RNMR tests the actual intensity of the current point, TEST=I.  If the `CONMD` setting is negative (NEG) then the negative of the data point is tested, TEST=-I.  Finally, if the contour mode is currently set to absolute (`CONMD` ABS), RNMR examines the absolute value of the data point, TEST=ABS(I).
+If the current contour mode setting is positive (`CONMD POS`), then RNMR tests the actual intensity of the current point, TEST=I.  If the `CONMD` setting is negative (NEG) then the negative of the data point is tested, TEST=-I.  Finally, if the contour mode is currently set to absolute (`CONMD ABS`), RNMR examines the absolute value of the data point, TEST=ABS(I).

 3. The test value, TEST, is compared to the current peak pick threshold, as set and displayed by the command `TH`.
 If TEST is less than the peak pick threshold, the current point is not listed as a peak and RNMR proceeds to the next point to the right or to the next slice upward in search of 2D peaks.
 Note that the current `CONMD` setting modifies the effect of the peak pick threshold.
-For `CONMD` POS, the intensity of a point must be greater than or equal to the threshold for that point to be a peak, but for `CONMD` NEG, the intensity must be less than or equal to minus the threshold.
+For `CONMD POS`, the intensity of a point must be greater than or equal to the threshold for that point to be a peak, but for `CONMD` NEG, the intensity must be less than or equal to minus the threshold.

 4. If the original value of the current point, I, is positive or zero, that point will be listed as a peak if:

         (I .GT.
 L) .AND.
 (I .GE.
 R) .AND.
 (I .GT.
 D) .AND.
 (I .GE.
 U) where L, R, D, and U are the intensities of the nearest points to the left, right, below, and above the current point.
 The real or imaginary part of each intensity will be used according to the current `BUF` setting.
 Conversely, if the original value of the current point is  negative, the current point will be listed as a peak if:

         (I .GT. -L) .AND.
 (I .GE. -R) .AND.
 (I .GT. -D) .AND.
 (I .GE. -U) where L, R, D, and U are the intensities of the nearest points to the left, right, below, and above the current point.
 The real or imaginary part of each intensity will be used according to the current `BUF` setting.

-5. For each peak found, RNMR writes a line to `LP`.TMP.
+5. For each peak found, RNMR writes a line to LP.TMP.
 The first column in the `LPK2D` printout will specify the peak number, starting at one for the leftmost, bottom peak.
-If the current unit in direction 1 is PPM, the second column of the `LPK2D` printout will list the peak position in PPM while the third column will list this position in the current default frequency unit, as set by the command "`UNIT` /`DFLT`".
+If the current unit in direction 1 is PPM, the second column of the `LPK2D` printout will list the peak position in PPM while the third column will list this position in the current default frequency unit, as set by the command `UNIT /DFLT`.
 If the direction 1 unit is not PPM, the second column will list the peak position in the current unit while the third column will specify "--------" for each peak.
 Similarly, columns 4 and 5 will contain the peak position along direction 2 in current and default units, respectively.
 Again, if the current unit for direction 2 is not PPM, column 5 will specify "--------" for each peak.
-Note that the command "`UNIT` /DIM2 /`DFLT`" sets and displays the fallback unit RNMR will use if `UNIT` /DIM2 is PPM.
+Note that the command `UNIT /DIM2 /DFLT` sets and displays the fallback unit RNMR will use if `UNIT /DIM2` is PPM.
 RNMR will list all peak positions with the maximum number of decimal places currently set for the appropriate units at RNMR startup time or as modified by the `NDEC` command.
 The sixth column of the `LPK2D` printout specifies the peak height for each peak, reported to a maximum of 3 decimal places.